 Your budget should show how you expect to contribute personally to your costs for the year.
 Bursaries are intended to supplement, not to replace, contributions from your own resources.

-If you are applying for a junior fellowship (for students on the Artist Diploma in Performance programme), you will need to submit a recording of a recent performance, or extracts from a performance that you have given.
+If you are applying for a Junior Fellowship (for students on the Artist Diploma in Performance programme), you will need to submit a recording of a recent performance, or extracts from a performance that you have given.
+Please submit your recording by providing a link to a YouTube video.

-Applicants for the collaborative piano, harpichord and continuo accompaniment fellowships do not need to supply a recording.
+Applicants for the collaborative piano, harpsichord and continuo accompaniment fellowships do not need to supply a recording.

 Submit your portfolio